brutus/boozelib/README.md

 It's at home at GitHub: <https://github.com/brutus/boozelib/>.

+As a side note: I created this library mainly to have a very simple module to try different Python testing and packaging best practice. _This is in no way a serious medical approach and also accepts a rather big level of abstraction._
+Depending on your use case, this might be okay; but I would not deem it fit for serious health and / or legal stuff 😉 🍻

 # Install

 You can install it from [PyPi], it is known as `boozelib` and has no